Climate change in Europe: Green recovery from the COVID-19 pandemic

 In May 2020, the €750 billion European recovery package and the €1 trillion budget were announced, the European Green Deal being part of it.
 The money will be spent only on projects that meet some green criteria; 25% of all funding will go to climate change mitigation.
 Fossil fuels and nuclear power are excluded from the funding.
 The recovery package should also restore some equilibrium between rich and poor countries in the European Union.
 In July the recovery package and the budget were generally accepted, and budget allocation going to climate action was raised to 30%.
 The plan includes some green taxation on European products and on imports.
 Critics say it is still not enough for achieving the climate targets of the European Union and it is not clear how to ensure that all the money will really go to green projects.

 Nature restoration and agriculture

 In May 2020, the European Union published 2 plans that are part of the European Green Deal: The EU Biodiversity Strategy for 2030 and From Farm to Fork.

 In the official page of the EU Biodiversity Strategy for 2030 is cited Ursula von der Leyen, President of the European Commission, saying that:

 The biodiversity strategy is an essential part of the climate change mitigation strategy of the European Union.
 From the 25% of the European budget that will go to fight climate change, large parts will go to restore biodiversity and nature based solutions.

-The EU Biodiversity Strategy for 2030 include the next targets:
+The EU Biodiversity Strategy for 2030 includes the next targets: